-Montreal’s The Submissives are pretty cut-and-dry.
+Montreal’s Submissives are pretty cut-and-dry.
 “Do You Really Love Me?”, the title song of their new album is as much ultimatum as it is ultra-loose, lo-fi pop.
-On record, The Submissives is all producer Deb Edison.
+On record, the Submissives is all producer Deb Edison.
 She records her “warped lovesick pop tunes” on a 4-track tape deck, which accounts for the music’s loose, early rock n’ roll DIY aesthetic.
 Edison’s couldn’t-give-a-fuck vocals lay all her cards on the table early: “I’ve given you a chance and I’ll give you no more,” she sings/moans, “are you going to stay with me or are you walking out the door?”

-Those of us who choose to stay with The Submissives beyond Do You Really Love Me?’s opening song are treated to further pearls of doo-wop wisdom and deconstructed pop.
-Live on stage, The Submissives expands to a six piece band, “made up of mostly non-musicians”.
+Those of us who choose to stay with the Submissives beyond Do You Really Love Me?’s opening song are treated to further pearls of doo-wop wisdom and deconstructed pop.
+Live on stage, the Submissives expands to a six piece band, “made up of mostly non-musicians”.
 They don matching monochrome outfits, perform in front of hand-painted backdrops in basements and lofts around Montreal, and call their shows “ritualistic performances”.
 Of course they are; how else would you describe a band who slays satire, and saccharine 60s pop with one fell swoop?

 Latest posts by Jim Di Gioia (see all)